Covered Securities for Income Tax Reporting

 - Any mutual fund shares that were acquired on or after January 1, 2012

-- Stock in a corporation that was purchased through a dividend reinvestment plan acquired on or after January 1, 2012, and
+- Stock in a corporation that was purchased through a dividend reinvestment plan acquired on or after January 1, 2012

 - Notes, bonds, and commodities, as well as derivatives or contracts based on commodities, that were acquired on or after January 1, 2013

-Non-covered securities are those that were acquired prior to these dates.
+Securities that were acquired prior to these dates are considered noncovered.

 Covered Securities and Form 1099-B

-Investment brokers are first tasked with indicating whether an investment is a covered security on Form 1099-B. This is a tax document that reports the sale of stocks, bonds, mutual funds, and other investment securities.
-A check in box 3 of Form 1099-B indicates that the broker is reporting the cost basis to the IRS, which means that this is a covered security.
-The cost basis of such an asset is typically its original value plus adjustments for things like capital distributions and stock splits.
+A check in box 6 of Form 1099-B indicates that the broker is reporting the cost basis to the IRS, which means that this is a covered security.
+The cost basis of such an asset is typically its original value plus adjustments for events like capital distributions and stock splits.

 Covered Securities and Form 8949

 Investment sales are also segregated into covered and noncovered securities using Form 8949.
 This is a tax form that itemizes details regarding the sales of stocks, bonds, and other capital investments.
-Form 8949 reports three subgroupings:
+Form 8949 reports three subgroupings covering six codes: